passiontolearn/githubapi-search-popular-repo/README.md

 See the [Coding Challenge for EA Teaching Residents](https://github.com/Elevationacademy/repo-search-residents) for details.

 I solved this challenge by learning the relvevant parts of the GitHub API and AngularJS.

+A live demonstration of the solution is available: [here](https://passiontolearn.github.io/ElevationAcademyChallenge)